Jetski5822/ACMEMedicalTheme/README.md

 you can use sitearea layer rules too to say, sitearea('nurse')

 Then to style, in Resources.cshtml you can specify what CSS you want to use based on site area.

+## Work Context Helpers ##

+Trying to know where you are in a site and having to write lots of code each time is a pain, so I have added helpers so you dont have to...

+Wanna do something if you are in the Member area?

+    if (WorkContext.IsMemberRequest()) {
+    }

+There are lots:

+WorkContext.IsMemberRequest()
+WorkContext.IsProviderRequest()
+WorkContext.IsDefaultRequest()
+WorkContext.IsNurseRequest()
+WorkContext.IsPartnerRequest()
+WorkContext.IsNonContentRequest()
+WorkContext.IsAreaRequest("Member")
+WorkContext.IsHomepageRequest()

+How about checking if a feature is enabled!?

+    if (WorkContext.IsFeatureEnabled("Orchard.Search")) {
+    }

+Or checking if Cookies have been accepted?

+    if (WorkContext.HasAcceptedCookies()) {
+    }